ksator/kafka_hello_world/README.md

 This repo provides instructions to:
 - Deploy a Kakfa broker
-- Use the command line tool Kafkacat to publish messages to Kafka (producer mode) and to subscribe to topics and receive messages from Kafka (consumer mode)
+- Use the command line tool Kafkacat:
+  - to publish messages to Kafka
+  - to subscribe to topics and receive messages from Kafka
+- Use python:
-- Use python to publish messages to the broker (producers) and to subscribe to topics and receive messages from Kafka (consumers)
+  - to publish messages to the broker
+  - to subscribe to topics and receive messages from Kafka

 # Instructions

 ## Requirements